World Youth Day

 The base cost per pilgrim is dependent on your transportation preference.
 There will be a full package price and a land only package price.
 The full package fee includes estimated costs for flights, WYD 2027 registration, hotels, and most meals as well as support from our travel partner, Verso Ministries.
 The land-only fee does not include flights, but includes WYD 2027 registration, hotels, and most meals as well as support from our travel partner.
 Knowing that this considerable investment will require great sacrifice, we encourage interested persons to begin prayerfully fundraising now.
 We also know that this will certainly be an experience that will impact participants and bear great fruit for years to come.
 What is not included in the base price is travel insurance, drinks, certain tips, baggage fees, personal purchases, etc. A full list of what is covered will be coming soon!

-Diocesan Scholarships will be available for young adult pilgrims.
-Scholarship application window will be May 1 – July 15, 2026.
-Scholarship applicants will learn on Aug.
-1, 2026 how much funding they have received.
-Registration deadline will be Sept.
-1, 2026.
+Diocesan Financial Aid will be available for young adult pilgrims.
+The first round application for financial aid will close on May 22, 2026.
+Financial aid applicants will learn on June 12, 2026 how much funding they have received.

 Fundraising Tips for Pilgrims